Intermediaries, go-betweens, brokers, and middlemen:

 Facebook Marketplace is the best example of a community-driven D2C sales tool.
 B2B business can target potential buyers based on their interests and community membership versus purchasing behavior or content consumption.
 This applies to any interest-based forum as well.

-Some D2C sites charge a subscription fee for access to their products.
+Some D2C sites use a subscription business model and charge a fee for access to their products.
 Costco is a great example of this.
 They allow manufacturers to sell directly to consumers (both in-store and online), but with a subscription fee that subsidizes it.

 Benefits of Direct to Consumer Sales